SEBR-0116/conditional_and_loops_lab/README.md

 ## - High Five!

-Create a for loop that starts at 0, ends at 5, and logs a number that increases by 5 each time it is run.
+Create a for loop that starts at 0, ends at 50, and logs a number that increases by 5 each time it is run.

+## - Its Hip to Loop Squares

+Run a For Loop that starts at 0, ends at 10, and logs each number squared (your answer should be 0, 1, 4, 9, 25....)

 ## - F F F Foods